alanplatt/mac-oath-mfa/README.md

 ```
 $ mfa aws
 19:49:58 822269
+Your new code was copied to the clipboard
 # wait until the next minute for a new code
 $ mfa aws
 19:50:00 017036
+Your new code was copied to the clipboard
 ```
 3) Delete a virtual device
 ```